 The Board has nominated seven incumbent directors for re-election as directors to serve until our next annual meeting and until each director's successor is duly elected and qualified.
-With his agreement, Dr. Kelley was not nominated to stand for re-election to the Board.
-He will continue to serve until the Annual Meeting.
-The Board thanks him for his service to the Company.
 Each director nominee has consented to being named as a director nominee in this proxy statement and to serving as a director, if elected.
 Please see pages 7 through 10 of this proxy statement under the heading "Directors" for information regarding the seven nominees for election as a director.